AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/organize-your-work/create-folders.md

 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
 title: Create Folders in Workfront Proof
-description: You can create sub-folders in either of the following ways:
+description: You can create sub-folders in either of the following ways - EDIT ME.
 ---

 # Create Folders in Workfront Proof